 After my grandmother passed away, I had a Christian friend who came over to my apartment to visit.
 She did nothing but sit next to me on the porch while I cried and listened to me as I poured out my heartache.

 Oftentimes we think we have to have the right words to say or a magic formula to give someone comfort.
-Au contraire.
-As Christians, we can comfort others simply by being there for them, listening, and reminding them of God’s promises.
+But as Christians, we can comfort others simply by being there for them, listening, and reminding them of God’s promises.

 What’s your favorite Bible verse for comfort?